TierraMC/website/content/authors/admin/_index.md

 #- Visitors

 ---
-Hello and Welcome!
 Thank you for visiting this space.
 Please note it is currently under (re)construction and will be updated shortly in content and form.

 I am an Assistant Professor of (Socio-Cultural) Anthropology at IE University in Spain.
 I have dedicated myself professionally to anthropology and also have previous training in Economics, International Relations, and Philosophy across four continents.
 Previously, I worked as an Economist and Policy Analyst at the OECD in Paris and served at UNESCO under the aegis of the Post-2015 Sustainable Development Goals Agenda.
 These professional experiences and my educational trajectory have greatly impacted my understanding of key features of knowledge production and world-making on a global scale, which she seeks to bring to my anthropological research and teaching.